AreyanR/ML-Agents-Racing-Simulation/README.md

   - Reaching the finish line first.
   - Successfully completing the race.
 - **Penalties**:
-  - Falling or failing to complete the race.
+  - Falling or losing the race.

 ## Discoveries During Simulation
 - **Behavior Optimization**: